 Construct a transition network analysis (TNA) model from sequence data.
 The function takes a data set of sequence of events or states as input and builds a TNA model.
 It extracts the edge weights and initial probabilities from the data along with the state labels.
-THe function also accepts weight matrices and initial state probabilities directly.
+The function also accepts weight matrices and initial state probabilities directly.

 Usage